cmc-aau/hpc-docs/docs/slurm/jobcontrol.md

 ```

 ## Cancel a job
 With `sbatch` you won't be able to just hit CTRL+c to stop what's running like you're used to in a terminal.
 Instead you must use `scancel`.
-Get the job ID from `squeue -u $(whoami)`, then use [`scancel`](https://slurm.schedmd.com/archive/slurm-23.02.6/scancel.html) to cancel a running job, for example:
+Get the job ID from `squeue --me`, then use [`scancel`](https://slurm.schedmd.com/archive/slurm-23.02.6/scancel.html) to cancel a running job, for example:
 ```
+$ scancel <job_id>

+# cancel ALL your jobs
-$ scancel 24
+$ scancel --me
 ```

 If the particular job doesn't stop and doesn't respond, consider using [`skill`](https://slurm.schedmd.com/archive/slurm-23.02.6/skill.html) instead.